 These observations occurred when subjects had to face a decision to either throw or keep random items at home – old mail, magazines, various litter, and sometimes even paper clips.
 This is often referred as a type of mental disease and requires professional help.

 What Is Spring Cleaning? – The Definition

 2-5% of UK’s Population Are Considered Compulsive Hoarders

 These are all people who simply refuse to let go of large piles of stuff they don’t need – pens, old notebooks, clothes, vases, and even silly notes.
 For the rest of us, spring cleaning is simply part of the natural way of being.
-The rewarding feeling of a fresh and cleaned home, along with satisfaction from cleaning itself, are a direct result from the neurological way in which our brain rewards us for being tidy and conscientious.
+The rewarding feeling of a fresh and cleaned home, along with satisfaction from cleaning itself, is a direct result of the neurological way in which our brain rewards us for being tidy and conscientious.
 Many are able to handle domestic chores in-home, but how many homeowners, tenants, or landlords will use a ladder to wipe and polish windows, exterior facades, and gutters?
 How many actually have a ladder or any of the other tools necessary for the job?

 If you are in the same boat, there is nothing wrong with calling for professional help.
 Difficult and risky chores and hard-to-reach areas require delicate know-how and specialised gear (especially when it comes to carpet cleaning and upholstery cleaning (for both options: hot water extraction cleaning or the moisture-free dry chem treatment for delicate and sensitive fabrics).
 Other domestic chores such as oven valeting also require specialised gear and previous experience.

 What is the Origin of Spring Cleaning?